 - Where do CRNAs work?

-- What are the salary and job outlooks for a CRNA?
+- What are the salary and career outlooks for nurse anesthetists?

 According to AANA (the American Association of Nurse Anesthetists), most hands-on anesthesia care in the U.S. is provided by CRNAs.